Presenters: Yvette McCoy, MS, CCC-SLP, BCS-S & Tiffani Wallace, MA, CCC-SLP, BCS-S

 Presenters will provide instructions and case studies that will assist clinicians in performing, interpreting and developing a dysphagia treatment plan based on the deficits noted during the oral mechanism/cranial nerve assessment.
 Therapeutic strategies targeting swallow function will be presented, specifically sensory-based treatments and the use of swallow maneuvers and/or exercises.
 Best practice will be supported by current research.

-Run Time: 2:39:21
+Course Overview – Run Time: 2:39:21

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "I liked all of it.
 Learning what's wrong and what to do with treatment approaches."
 M.Z.
 (Aug.
 2023)

 "I liked the demonstrations for assessment and treatment."
 R.R.
 (May 2023)

 "Expectations of damaged nerves and treatment techniques.
 I liked the test preview."
 D.H.
 (Feb.
 2023)

 "The in depth discussion of cranial nerves was excellent.
 Also the discussion of exercises."
 E.A.
 (Dec.
 2022)

 "Review of how each CN is involved, and how to treat.
 Good content."
 W.H.
 (Dec.
 2022)

 "I liked the specific neurophysiology for swallowing and the demonstration with videos and clear slides."
 A.R.
 (Dec.
 2022)